 directory, depending on which branch you intend to build.

-Alternatively, you can set the value of these property names
+Alternatively, you can set the values of those properties

 through the Ant